labsyspharm/KinCo/README.md

 Using trained 3DCNN models to predict binding affinities for a kinase-compound pair.
 The workflow is consisted of two steps:
 1) featurization: feat_poses.py.
 This script takes multiple kinase-compound pairs and for each pair, featurizes all of its docked poses into a .hdf file for prediction
 2) prediction: predict_apair.py.
 This script takes multiple kinase-compound pairs (listed under input_log/*.txt) and predicts the binding affinities of all the poses using the specified trained models).
 An example command to run this script is predict.sh

-This is the steps to run the subsequent steps of iterative training in which the representative poses are selected by the models trained in the previous iteration.
+This is the workflow to run the subsequent steps of iterative training in which the representative poses are selected by the models trained in the previous iteration.

 ## Processing